tpoisot/ms_pop_networks/ms_pop.md

 how precisely they affect the probability of establishing an interaction, are likely system-specific; nonetheless, we have proposed a unified conceptual approach to understand them better.

-%DG: I WOULD NOT SAY 'MATHEMATICAL' BECAUSE WE DON'T GO QUITE FAR IN THAT DIRECTION, I WOULD REMAIN HUMBLE AND STICK TO 'CONCEPTUAL' INSTEAD
-%TP: Humble?
-Mathematics are applied concepts!

 At the moment, the field of community ecology is severely data-limited to tackle this perspective.
 Despite the existence of several spatially- or